unexist/blog/_drafts/nomad.md

 This involves lots of manual tasks and also invites problems like changes of addresses and/or ports, whenever [Nomad][] has to make a new allocation for an instance.

-Alas, this is pretty common problem already solved for us.
+Alas, this is pretty common problem and already solved for us.

 #### Service discovery

-[Service discovery][] allows us to define services, let them register themselves in a central catalog and also query other known services.
+[Service discovery][] is basically a central catalog and every interested service can register itself and fetch information about other registered services.
-There are multiple options available, but since we are already using a product from [HashiCorp][] we can go full-circle and profit from the good and tight integration.

-Let me introduce you to [Consul][], a service discovery tool from the same vendor and I'd say one of the more popular picks.
+One of the many options is [Consul][], another product from [HashiCorp][] with obviously pretty good integration and probably our best pick.

-Assuming [Consul][] is already installed on your machine, we can facilitate [Nomad][] to start [Consul][] via the [raw/exec][] task driver.
+Since we don't want to install [Consul][] on our machine, we facilitate [Nomad][]'s [artifact][] stanza in combination with the [raw/exec][] task driver.

-There should be big surprises, the job definition is pretty easy:
+This allows us to load the package from the internet and execute it directly:

 ###### **HCL**
 ```hcl